skg-if/interoperability-framework/docs/research-product.md

 ```

 ### `manifestations`
-*List* (optional):  A list of objects representing multiple manifestations of the same [Research product] (e.g., a preprint, a postprint, etc.).
+*List* (optional):  Objects representing multiple manifestations of the same [Research product] (e.g., a preprint, a postprint, etc.).
 Each manifestation object has the following structure:
 - `type` *String* (mandatory): The type of the manifestation (e.g., preprint).
 The type has the following properties:
     - `labels` *Object* (mandatory): the labels describing the type (multiple for multilinguism).
 The object is a dictionary, the keys represent language codes following [ISO 639-1]; the special key `none` is reserved whenever the information about the language is not available or cannot be shared.
     - `defined_in` *String* (mandatory): the URL of the schema of the manifestation type, e.g., a link to the vocabulary of allowed product types.